karmab/kcli/README.md

 The samples directory contains examples to get you started

-## Using plans

-You can define your own plan files in yaml with a list of vms to create.

-You can point at an existing profile within your plans, define all parameters for the vms, or combine both approaches.

-Specific script and ip1, ip2, ip3 and ip4 can be used directly in the plan file.

-The samples directory contains examples to get you started

 ## How to use

 - get info on your kvm setup